dcangulo/davidangulo.xyz/_posts/2018-03-19-how-to-pass-value-from-javascript-to-php.md

 ---
 categories: ['Website Development']
 tags: ['JavaScript', 'PHP']
+title: 'How to pass value from JavaScript to PHP'
 ---
 In this tutorial we would be learning on how to pass value from JavaScript to PHP.